Cultural Social Innovation Europe

 2. Digital Transformation Toolkit: The toolkit follows on from the in-depth research undertaken in the aforementioned guide.
 While the Guide to cultural social innovation is research based, the Toolkit is centred on practical guidance and tools for adult and youth educators wishing to incorporate cultural social innovation activities into their training and teaching strategies, with a particular focus on increasing their confidence in using digital tools.

-3. Cultural Social Innovation Hackaton and Guide - Intensive 1- or 2-day cultural social innovation trainings for both adult/youth educators and a Hackathon with youngsters on how to carry out/develop CSI projects - HU national events planned to hold in March 2023.
+3. Cultural Social Innovation Hackaton and Guide - Intensive 1- or 2-day cultural social innovation trainings for both adult/youth educators and a Hackathon with youngsters on how to carry out/develop CSI projects.
+Hackathon events were held in each partner countries.